zdharma-continuum/zinit/docs/z-p-submods.md

 zplugin light zdharma/z-p-submods
 ```

 After executing this command you can then use the `submods''` ice.
+The command
+should be placed in `~/.zshrc`.

 []( vim:set ft=markdown tw=80: )